 If you sleep well in the evening, you have no issues paying down the adenosine from that day.
 If you sleep poorly, it gets a little trickier.
 Not only must you pay back the amount for the new day, but you must also pay back the previous day’s surplus.
 Likewise, there is a clear incentive to pay back the loan and get back on track.
 That evening, after feeling a little sleepier than usual all day, you may go to bed early and fully pay it down.
 Makes sense.
 The only problem is your wellness has already taken a hit, just like a credit score does after a late repayment.
 From this simple analogy, I found myself deducing all sorts of things.
 What if you borrow more to repay a previous payment?
 What if the cost of borrowing on the new loan is higher than the initial loan?
 At what point does this loop become unsustainable?
 Who gets caught in these sorts of loops?
 I’ll let you imagine that in terms of sleep and society.

-Side thought — drinking coffee to stay awake is the equivalent of playing manhunt with your loan office…you can run but you can’t hide.
+Side thought — drinking coffee to stay awake is the equivalent of playing manhunt with your loan officer…you can run but you can’t hide.